cicsdev/cics-nodejs-exci-module/README.md

 $ npm install
 ```

 This will pull down all dependencies and install.

+#### Use in Node.js application

 Once the installation is done copy the contents of this directory into the node_modules directory for any Node.js application that needs to use it.
 For example:

 ```bash
 $ mkdir /u/user/myNodeApp/node_modules/cics-exci/